IBM/gdsc-sdk/bash/docs/GuardiumConnectorApi.md

 ## guardiumConnectorDatamartVersionCheck

-Description: validates if central manager has datamart support for event model
+Description: validates if central manager has v5 datamart support.
+(This API is called from GDP only)

 ### Example